jmrze/Data-Analysis/Python/NYC Airbnb Analysis/README.md

 # Abstract

-This folder contains a python script that can be run to generate an interactive map displaying Airbnb listings in New York City.
+This folder contains a python script that can be run to generate an interactive map displaying Airbnb listings in New York City ([Dataset](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data)).

 The programme prompts users to choose the borough and neighbourhood in these boroughs for filtering.
 In addition to this, the user is prompted to select a numeric variable to be mapped to the size and colour paramter of the scatterplot.